All Episodes

 This is what happens when two people have the power of law enforcement to be abused.

-If the documents in question were about two FBI agents that hated uh that that hated Clinton and wanted to help Trump, that the five that the dossier was prepared by the RNC.
+Can you imagine if the shoe were on the other foot, if the documents in question were about two FBI agents that hated Clinton and wanted to help Trump, that the dossier was prepared by the RNC?

 Can you imagine what we'd be talking about today?

-This is exhibit a Of the bias of the media.
+This is exhibit A of the bias of the media.

 Nobody gives a damn except you and Fox News.